 At St. John the Baptist Parish, assistance is provided to each couple through:

 Personal preparation for entering the sacrament so that through such preparation, the couple may be pre-disposed toward the holiness and duties of their new state.
 A fruitful, liturgical celebration of marriage, clarifying that the spouses signify and in that mystery of unity and of fruitful love that exists between Christ and His Church (Canon 1063)

 If they can do so without serious inconvenience, Catholics who have not been confirmed will receive the sacrament before being admitted to Marriage.
 It is strongly recommended that those to be married approach the sacraments of Reconciliation and Holy Eucharist so that they may fruitfully receive the sacrament of Matrimony/Marriage.
 (Canon 1065)

-General Notes ~ Because of the number of marriages to be arranged here at St. John the Baptist Parish, it is not always possible to have your preference.
+Because of the number of marriages to be arranged here at St. John the Baptist Parish, it is not always possible to have your preference.
 Your patience and understanding is asked so that other schedules may be met.
-To allow sufficient time for the coming and going of invited guests, the times of the wedding celebrations will be at two hour intervals, the latest being at 2:00 p.m.
+To allow sufficient time for the coming and going of invited guests, if two marriages are on the same date, the times of the wedding celebrations will be at two-hour intervals, the latest being at 2:00 p.m.
 All music must be approved by a musician of the parish before making final preparations with the pastor.